Gururaj-21/Library-Management/Library_Management_System/Readme.md

     - Click `Send` to execute the request.

 ## Admin credentials:
-Uses this credential to login as Ads=min
+Uses this credential to login as Admin
 - mail_id:gururaj431@gmail.com
 - password:bUlqUe2FtG